Looking to lift your bench press game?

 A close grip works to build strong triceps and improve your lockout strength.
 Triceps are the key muscle group that need to be developed if you want to see serious results in your bench-pressing abilities.
 They are the prime movers in the second half of the bench press, from 90 degrees through to the lockout.
 By lengthening the range of motion, this movement places a heavy load on the triceps for an increased time.
 For the exercise, your grip should be shoulder width and elbows should be tucked in.
 Lower your elbows to a point just below the nipples and from here, drive the bar to the starting position.

-A wide grip targets a larger number of muscles by shortening the range of motion and enabling you to get the bar deeper.
+A wide grip targets a larger number of muscles, so by shortening the range of motion, you are able to get the bar deeper and focus on building your tricep strength.

 These key bench press assistance exercises will develop strength in key areas and leave you feeling more powerful and confident under the bar!